Guild of One-Name Studies

 Family Group Sheets (FGS) for each family that has been researched are available as a pdf files and can be obtained by sending your details requesting the appropriate FGS.

-We have a YDNA project underway through 'Family Tree DNA'.The Y-DNA has shown 5 of the 6 tested members have a J1 haplogroup which is typical of Anglo Saxons who migrated in Southern England.
+We have a YDNA project underway through 'Family Tree DNA'.The Y-DNA has shown the majority of the members have a J1 haplogroup which is typical of Anglo Saxons who migrated in Southern England.
 All these members have Hertfordshire and Middlesex ancestry.
 We thought they were of two different lines but the Y-DNA results have provided a riddle in that there appears to be a common ancestor.

-The other result has an R1 haplogroup that is dominant on the south coast and it is this family line that has the broken link in Ipswich.
+The other test result has an R1 haplogroup that is dominant on the south coast and it is this family line that has the broken link in Ipswich.
+We suspect these members have Hampshire roots.

 If you are interested and wish to join our Y-DNA project please contact us and we will provide the details of how to join our group.